Diane Swiderski, Osteopathic Manual Practitioner, Guelph Ontario

 I work with women (18+) at all stages of life.
 I assess and treat the whole body and release restrictions related to your symptoms and health concerns.
 Restrictions are found in the musculoskeletal, visceral/organ and craniosacral systems.
 When released, you are in a more favourable state for healing and restoring balance.

 At your first visit we will review your health history, and the reason(s) you are seeking osteopathic treatment.
 You will have an opportunity to ask your questions and explore if working together might be a good fit.
-If treatment is deemed safe and appropriate for you, then we will proceed with treatment.
+If treatment is deemed safe and appropriate for you, then we will proceed.
 If not, I will refer you to your doctor or recommend other options.
 There is no cost for consultations.
-Treatment is gentle and you will remain clothed throughout the whole process.
-A plan will be recommended which may include home care advice.
-We will assess your progress after three to five treatments to see if further treatment is necessary.

 - Osteopathic Manipulative Sciences Diploma, Canadian Academy of Osteopathy 2016

 - Registered Massage Therapy Diploma, Sutherland-Chan 2000

 - Social Work (BSW) Program, Ryerson University 1994